Seaton Carew railway station: Facilities

-The station is unmanned and has no permanent buildings (the old NER buildings on the southbound side were demolished back in the 1970s).
+The station is unstaffed and has no permanent buildings (the old NER buildings on the southbound side were demolished back in the 1970s).
 As with other stations on this line, new fully lit waiting shelters, digital information screens and CCTV cameras have been installed (the former replacing the old brick structures), whilst the long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements (running information can also be obtained by telephone and timetable poster boards).
-Tickets can only be bought on board the train (or prior to travel), as there is no ticket provision of any kind here.
+Tickets can be bought on board the train (or prior to travel), or at the station at a digital ticket machine operated by Northern Rail.
 Two Harrington Humps have been installed at the station to raise platform heights at specific points on the platforms and so improve access to trains.
 Step-free access is also available to each platform via ramps from the nearby road.

 In 2009 the station underwent maintenance work to re-develop the station and its looks.
 The station has already seen the cutting down of trees to allow more natural light.

+Tees Valley Metro

+Starting in 2006, Seaton Carew was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Seaton Carew station would have received improved service to Nunthorpe and Hartlepool, possibly a street-running link to Guisborough and the Headland, as well as new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Seaton Carew.

 Services

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
+As of the winter 2023 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
 Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
 Two trains per day (three on Sunday) continue to Whitby.
-Two trains operate between Hartlepool and Darlington on Sunday.
+Two trains operate directly between Hartlepool and Darlington on Sunday.
 All services are operated by Northern Trains.